DataInsightsRadar/TechnologieRadar/README.md

 - *description* - A detailed description.
 The description must contain source links formatted in HTML5.
 Write the description in German.
 Dont alter the column names in any way.
 The table should contain at least 20 entries.

+2. Prompt

+Convert the spreadsheet to a CSV file and provide a direct download link.